Free SEO Tools Every Small Business Actually Needs

 That's phase two.
 Master the free tools first.

-Set up Google Search Console today.
+Set up Google Search Console.
 Seriously, today.
-It takes 15 minutes and starts collecting data immediately.
+Takes 15 minutes and starts collecting data immediately.

 Run a Screaming Frog crawl on your site.
 Export the errors.
 Pick three to fix this week.